vinceskahan/v5wiki/sdr-rpi-recipe.md

-# Use software-defined radio (SDR) on raspberry pi to collect data
+# Use software-defined radio (SDR) to collect data

 This is a guide to build a low-cost system that will collect data from any number of wireless sensors.
 The recipes in this guide use a USB software-defined radio (SDR) plugged in to a raspberry pi, collecting data from Acurite temperature and temperature/humidity sensors.
 This approach will work with many other types of sensors from other manufacturers, and it will run on other types of computers and operating systems.